 That commitment extends beyond his customers to his grandchildren’s grandchildren, and to their grandchildren.
 To be ‘Dukeworthy’ doesn’t just mean to be fresh.
 It also demands sustainable methods of harvest and transport.
 Duke is passionate about making sure that the fresh, quality ingredients he loves are available for future generations.

-This means that the Dukeworthy standard covers all the food served at Duke’s Chowder House, not just seafood.
+This means that the Dukeworthy standard covers all the food served at Duke’s Seafood & Chowder, not just seafood.
 Duke has personally sourced the naturally grown ingredients on the menu, and is proud to serve them to his customers.
 He buys grass-fed beef from Australia, for example, simply because that country has never had an outbreak of E.coli.
 All dairy products are free of growth-hormone additives.
 Chickens are also hormone free, frozen fresh and transported properly to ensure top-quality taste.
 All of the distributors that deliver these products to Duke’s have been personally vetted and selected by Duke himself, meaning that they live up to the high level of quality he has established.

 Creating a Family at Duke’s

 And Duke is not alone in this endeavor.
 His son and partner, John, Moscrip, share the same dedication to healthy and flavorful food.